cosmo-naut/ambulance/README.md

-My boss tells me they want me to drive faster
-Because everyone keeps dying before we get to the hospital So why did they write 'Patient Transport' on the side of the vehicle?
+My boss tells me they want me to be quicker because everyone keeps dying before we get to the hospital.
+If I'm supposed to go drive the ambulance faster why did they write 'Patient Transport' on the side?